 This page provides a repository of all the archived news items for 2007, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the nearly twenty years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the twenty and a half years that the site has been in existence.

 A new venue this year, Purley Sports Club, did us proud (even if there was much of it that yours truly was not allowed to eat) and a good time was had by one and all.
 Unfortunately I’m writing this months after the event so I don’t remember a great deal, but I can tell you (thanks to Mark jogging my memory) that the various bits of silverware found their way to: